mir-mirsodikov/mir-mirsodikov/README.md

 ### Bio

-- :office: Working at Koch Minerals & Trading as a software engineer
+- :office: Working at INTRUST Bank as a software engineer
 - :weight_lifting: Working on a mobile application for gym goers
 - 🌱 Learning Go and Swift
 - :school_satchel: Wichita State University Computer Science graduate in May 2023